Which Master of the High Court office do I report a deceased estate to?

 What format/info is required when advertising an estate in the local newspaper & Government Gazette?

 Contact your local newspaper and they will send you the necessary forms to fill in.
 Some newspapers also offer the service of forwarding the forms to the Government Gazette so that the same notice is published in both publications at the same time.
-View an example of the notice to creditors form.
-Please do not use this one, just view it as an example and contact your local newspaper to get their current forms and correct instructions.
+See the notice to creditors form supplied on the Masters Offices website.

 What does the law prescribe regarding executors fees?